- What type of information does FertilityIQ provide?

 - What does The CDC Data Represent?

 We included success data published by the CDC.
-It is worth noting the CDC cautions readers from drawing comparison, likely given the data is 2 - 3 years old, comparing patient populations is challenging, and doctors and clinics may turn down hard cases or underreport.
+It is worth noting the CDC cautions readers from drawing comparison, likely given the data is 2–3 years old, comparing patient populations is challenging, and doctors and clinics may turn down hard cases or underreport.
+This success data represents the outcomes of intended egg retrievals that resulted in live birth deliveries when using a person's own eggs regardless of diagnosis.
 Our volume of total cycles includes both “fresh” and “frozen” cycles but the success data we display includes only “fresh” cycles.
 When a clinic has an insufficient volume of cycles within an age category (under 20), we mark data as “?” because the CDC does not represent this data in percentage form.
 All data is compared against the national average of clinics which perform a sufficient number of cycles within a category.
 It is common for clinics to merge and, as a result, we use the data that matches with the prevailing name of the clinic.
 We caution patients from reading too closely into this data as experts disagree on its reliability and utility.

 - How do you keep my information secure?